kunhwiko/concepts/operating-systems.md

 - server sends a copy of the file that gets cached into the client machine
 - typically has file/database replication across multiple servers to protect against failures
 - must have a mechanism in place to organize updates across all replicas

-Cloud Computing : outsourcing computing or sourcing power to a third party
 ```